 Once video cassette recorders became the rage, the movie came out on VHS, and I naturally purchased it...at an exorbitant price (again, at an age before they realized there was money to be made by folks willing to buy movies for home use), but I just had to have it, so I paid whatever they asked.

 And now American Graffiti is on DVD and Blue/Ray, all cleaned up and sounding amazing in its digitized format.

 Looking back on my love for that movie from today, I find it crazy to think that the story took place only 11 years previous - "where were you in '62"?

 I mean, really?
 Had times really changed that much from 1962 to 1973 that a short 11 year span could be considered nostalgic?

-But if you look at what occurred in those 11 years - Kennedy's death, The Beatles and changes in music in general (Duke of Earl to A Day in the Life to Dazed and Confused to Low Spark of High-Heeled Boys), Vietnam, protests (civil rights & anti-war), the death of Martin Luther King jr, drugs & the counter-culture (think hippies and Woodstock), fashions (long hair for men, mini-skirts for women), man on the moon - I suppose the differences from '62 to '73 was pretty drastic.
+But if you look at what occurred in those 11 years - Kennedy's death, The Beatles and changes in music in general (Duke of Earl to Good Vibrations to A Day in the Life to Dazed and Confused to Low Spark of High-Heeled Boys), Vietnam, protests (civil rights & anti-war), the death of Martin Luther King jr, drugs & the counter-culture (think hippies and Woodstock), fashions (long hair for men, mini-skirts for women), man on the moon - I suppose the differences from '62 to '73 was pretty drastic.